Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 It is a holy confluence of the three rivers Ganga, Yamuna and Saraswathi; it is the biggest ghat in Rishikesh, where numerous people come to take a dip and bathe as there is a strong belief passed down since ages that these waters have the power to wipe out their past sins.

 Hundreds and thousands of people congregate to watch the spectacular programme at dusk and at the end of it, release small oil lamps on leaf boats in the river.
-The scene of flickering flames running down along with the flowing current is worth watching… enough to cleanse our state of minds.
+The scene of flickering flames running down along with the flowing current is worth watching… enough to cleanse our state of mind.

 2. Lakshman Jhula